Stina Richardson BSC (Hons), Member of CthA & MHbA

-Stina also works as a Doula, mentored by Doula UK, to offer couples the benefits of continuity of support before, during and after birth.
-Doula/HypnoBirthing® packages are available. (http://doula.org.uk/content/stina-richardson-doula-profile).
+Stina also works as a Doula, qualified and recognised by Doula UK, to offer couples the benefits of continuity of support before, during and after birth.
+Doula/HypnoBirthing® packages are available.
+(To see my DUK pofile go to: http://doula.org.uk/content/stina-richardson-doula-profile).

 Bluey and I the day after he was born at home in a birthing pool

 "I've had the priviage of putting HypnoBirthing® to the test!
 I experienced a beautiful birth with my little boy Blu at home, in water with two independent midwives.